 - More on the program's philosophical framework, and how it meshes with the actual way the program is run and education is conducted

-- Real tools that peer educators can use, especially in initial sessions - specific curriculum, exercises, games, props, particular books, tapes, or videos, etc.
+- Real tools that peer educators can use, especially in initial sessions - specific curriculum, exercises, games, props, particular books, videos, etc.

 - Lots of opportunities for peer educators to try out and get feedback - in a safe situation - on what they've learned (i.e. role playing or some other method that gives them the chance to practice before they face learners)

 - If appropriate or possible, the chance for peer educators to observe veterans at work, and to talk with them about what they're doing and how they view it

 - Opportunities to meet with learners, if learners aren't already part of the training process